Valentin Tomberg and the Holy Father on the Moral Energy of the Eucharist

 The Blessed Sacrament, he added:

 Requires us to become, and at the same time makes us capable of becoming, the bread broken for our brothers and sisters, meeting their needs and giving of ourselves.
 For this reason, a Eucharistic Celebration that does not lead us towards men and women where they live, work and suffer, to bring them the love of God, fails to express the truth it contains.”
-(My italics added to a widely-spread report on the internet, whose original source I have yet to find.)
+(Italics added.)

 Yes I am deeply grateful for the testimony of the Holy Father to this RADICAL modification of the heart.
 It certainly describes my own sense of the Eucharistic Power working in my life.
 And it seems a testimony so sorely needed at this time …